-The prosecution's case is built on a financial transaction in 2004, when the brand's founders, Domenico Dolce and Stefano Gabbana, sold their companies to Gado, a Luxembourg-based holding firm.
-In her ruling, which was just made public this week, Brambilla wrote that the designers had to know that the applicable tax rate from the sale would be unclear.
+The prosecution's case is built on a financial transaction in 2004, when the brand's founders, Dolce and Gabbana, sold their companies to Gado, a Luxembourg-based holding firm.
+In her ruling, Brambilla wrote that the designers had to know that the applicable tax rate from the sale would be unclear.
 Dolce and Gabbana "evidently knew its structure and purposes," her decision says, and continues that "it is certainly not believable that the designers had given up control of the actual ownership of the brands."

 So how did we get here?
-A timeline of Dolce and Gabbana's tax evasion case, here.
+Here's a timeline of Dolce and Gabbana's tax evasion case.

 May 26, 2009: The Statement.
 The designers released a statement affirming their innocence in allegations of tax evasion and bravely hosted a party at the Cannes Film Festival the same week.

 November 23, 2010: The Indictment.
 The designers and key executives were formally indicted for tax evasion.

 April 1, 2013: The Big Fine.
 After years of legal volleys, including the case being thrown out and then opened again in a different court, Italy's tax authority fined the designers €343.4 million (about $465 million at current exchange).

 May 29, 2013: The Two-Year Recommendation.
 One of the prosecutors in the case recommended that the designers spend more than two years in prison.

 June 19, 2013: The Sentence.
 The designers and a few key executives were found guilty and sentenced to just under two years in jail.